j-roskopf/SyncSphere/README.md

 iOS is published on release via fastlane by creating a tag (release/x.y.z)

 ### Android
-Android is currently manually built and uploaded to the Play Store.
+Android is published on release via fastlane by creating a tag (release/x.y.z)

 ### Mac Desktop
 Mac desktop is currently not published